Serena Williams loses to Tomljanovic in US Open farewell

 Momentum appeared to be on Williams’ side.
 But she could not pull off the sort of never-admit-defeat triumph she did so often over the years.

 “Oh, my God, thank you so much.
 You guys were amazing today.
-I tried,” Williams told the audience, hands on her hips, before mentioning, among others, her parents and her older sister, Venus, a seven-time major champion who is 42.
+I tried,” Williams told the audience, hands on her hips, before mentioning, among others, her parents and her older sister, Venus, a seven-time major champion.

 “I wouldn’t be Serena if there wasn’t Venus.
-So thank you, Venus,” Williams said.
+So thank you, Venus,” she said.
 “She’s the only reason that Serena Williams ever existed.”

-They lost together in the first round of doubles on Thursday night, drawing another sellout.
-And on Friday, as during the younger Williams’ other outings this week, there could be no doubt about which player the paying public favored.

-When Tomljanovic broke to go up 6-5 as part of a four-game run to take the opening set, one person in her guest box rose to applaud — and he was pretty much on his own.

 Williams entered the night having won 19 times in a row in the U.S. Open’s third round of singles competition, including reaching at least the semifinals in her most recent 11 appearances in New York.